ibm-cloud-docs/cloud-databases/index.md

 ## {{site.data.keyword.databases-for-mongodb}}
 {: #cdb-offerings-mongodb}

 {{site.data.keyword.databases-for-mongodb}} is a JSON document store with a rich query and aggregation framework.
-For more information, see [{{site.data.keyword.databases-for-mongodb}}](/docs/databases-for-mongodb){: external}.
+For more information, see [{{site.data.keyword.databases-for-mongodb}}](/docs/databases-for-mongodb){: external}. {{site.data.keyword.databases-for-mongodb}} offers two plans: Standard and Enterprise.

 ## {{site.data.keyword.databases-for-elasticsearch}}
 {: #cdb-offerings-elasticsearch}

 {{site.data.keyword.databases-for-elasticsearch}} combines the power of a full text search engine with the indexing strengths of a JSON document database.
-For more information, see [{{site.data.keyword.databases-for-elasticsearch}}](/docs/databases-for-elasticsearch){: external}.
+For more information, see [{{site.data.keyword.databases-for-elasticsearch}}](/docs/databases-for-elasticsearch){: external}. {{site.data.keyword.databases-for-elasticsearch}} offers two plans: Standard and Enterprise.

 ## {{site.data.keyword.databases-for-cassandra}}
 {: #cdb-offerings-cassandra}